- The Region

 Sun Country Health Region along with the Ministry of Health and other stakeholders have committed to a system-wide adoption of Strategy Deployment (Hoshin Kanri) as a first step in the implementation of a Lean system for Saskatchewan health care.

-These strategies focus on making improvements to the health of the population, individual care and financial sustainability in the context of value.
+These strategies focus on making improvements to the health of the population, individual care and financial sustainability, all in the context of value.
 The fourth aim is intended to strengthen the health care workforce to enable the changes required to improve the other three aims.

-To continue the process of Strategy Deployment (Hosin Kanri), Sun Country Health Region Health along with other health system leaders from Regional Health Authorities, Saskatchewan Cancer Agency, Health Quality Council, SAHO and the Ministry of Health identified five breakthrough priorities for transformation:
+To continue the process of Strategy Deployment (Hosin Kanri), Sun Country Health Region Health along with other health system leaders from Regional Health Authorities, Saskatchewan Cancer Agency, Health Quality Council, SAHO and the Ministry of Health identified three breakthrough priorities for transformation in 2013/14:

-- Safety Culture: Focus on Patient and Staff Safety.
+- Safety Culture: Focus on Patient and Straff Safety.

-Our challenge is to focus our time and effort on these 17 projects and finish them before starting new projects.
+Our challenge is to focus our time and effort on completing these nine projects and then integrate them across Sun Country Health Region.